 |pulse repetition time (PRT):|

 |pulse repetition frequency (PRF):|

 |hits per scan:|

-Iguane (Manufacturer's designation: DRAA-10A or TMV-118) is operating in X-Band airborne a multimode surveillance radar intended for installation on fixed-wing aircraft.
+Iguane (Manufacturer’s designation: DRAA-10A or TMV-118) is operating in the X-Band airborne a multimode surveillance radar intended for installation on fixed-wing aircraft.
 The radar has the sensitivity to detect small periscope-size targets.
 It can operate in surface search mode and weather avoidance mode simultaneously and carries out track-while-scan.
 An Identification Friend or Foe (IFF) system is integrated into the radar.
 The weight of the Iguane system is under 170 kilograms.

 The radar uses a parabolic antenna with inverted cosecant squared pattern.
 The transmitted signal is an intrapulse modulated waveform.
 The receiver uses classic Surface Acoustic Wave (SAW) filters with a pulse compression ratio of 500:1, achieving range resolution in the range of a few meters.

 The technical evaluation of the Iguane radar was commenced in 1979; the prototype flew in May 1981.
 It was installed, for example, in the Breguet Atlantic as a small retractable radome under the forward fuselage.
 About 90 exemplars were produced.